arielchuri/emergentobjects/syllabus.md

 who officially withdraws from a course within the applicable deadline.
 There is no academic penalty, but the grade will appear on the student transcript.\

-### **Unofficial Withdrawal (Grade of Z)**

-This grade is to be assigned to students who have **never attended or stopped attending** classes.
-Exceptions can be made if the student has completed enough work to warrant a grade (including a failing grade), and arrangements have been made with the instructor(s) and the Dean's Office prior to grade submission.
-The Z grade does not calculate into the student's GPA.
-Though a Z grade does not have a failing penalty it still carries a myriad of consequences for students on visas or receiving financial aid.
-Only issue the Z grade when a student meets the above criteria.

 ### **Grades of Incomplete **